 While the Formula E revolutionised motorsport, DHL revolutionised the logistics industry.
 Aiming to reduce CO2 by 30% by 2020 (vs 2007), they have introduced various initiative such as the GoGreen Solutions and doing a part in promoting green technologies and sustainable logistics methods.
 And that includes using an all electric van to deliver their goods, here’s how it compares to the race car it self:

-Although personally I expected more facts and figures about the whole logistic process on the sharing session and more details on how its being done just like how they did in MotoGP, but this session by DHL today opens up our mind on how environmental protection and business success are not just compatible, but are closely interlinked, and we can’t deny that sustainable and green solutions are the pathways to the future.
+Although personally I expected more facts and figures about the whole logistic process on the sharing session and more details on how it’s being done just like how they did in MotoGP, but this session by DHL today opens up our minds on how environmental protection and business success are not just compatible, but are closely interlinked, and we can’t deny that sustainable and green solutions are the pathways to the future.
 Illhami Arslanoglu, VP for DHL Customer’s Solution and Innovation ends today’s session with a quote from famous management guru, Peter Drucker, “The Best Way to Predict The Future is to Invent it.”

 Check out the video below to learn more about DHL’s logistic process for Formula E!